frux/something/README.md

 console.log(typeof something) //'null'
 ```

-You can compare your variables with something:
+Also you can compare your variables with something:
 ```js
 if(myVariable === something){
   //...your code